Relieve Canker Sores Naturally and Fast (18 Easy Tips)

 toothbrush mouth ulcers

-Too frequent canker sores can be caused by a folic acid deficiency (#ad).
+Frequent canker sores may be linked to a folic acid deficiency (ad).

-A vitamin B12 deficiency (#ad) can be the cause of the frequent appearance of canker sores.
+Deficiency in vitamin B12 (ad) can contribute to the frequent appearance of canker sores.

 • Saltwater mouthwash